Checklist for Heavy Equipment Maintenance

 Effective heavy equipment maintenance requires precision and experience.
 The provided heavy equipment maintenance checklist template is designed for heavy construction equipment but can be adapted for other machinery.

-The point of the checklist is to help you ensure you don’t skip on any component of your heavy machinery.
+The point of the checklist is to help you ensure that you don't overlook any component of your heavy machinery.

 According to most equipment manufacturers and owners, poor maintenance and improper inspections are the main reasons for equipment breakdown.
 This is why you need a checklist to ensure that nothing goes missing.